By Patrick McLaughlin

 The clear indication was that some inspectors have been seeing PoE infrastructure for some time but not realizing it.
 Lofland opined there is a need to educate inspectors about what PoE is, and how to identify cabling infrastructure that will support PoE.

 Randy Ivans, program and project manager for wire and cable at Underwriters Laboratories, also presented as part of the panel discussion.
 He explained UL’s fact-finding investigation that ultimately led to the inclusion of Table 725.144 in the 2017 NEC.

-We will continue to follow the technological, standards, and code developments in this sphere and will report updated information.
+We will continue to follow the technological, standards, and code developments in this sphere.

 Patrick McLaughlin is our chief editor.